json-everything/json-everything/docs_source/release-notes/json-schema.md

 - Keywords now _require_ a `[SchemaDraft()]` attribute to declare compatible drafts.
 - `Draft` is now a `[Flags]` enum and can be combined with the bitwise OR `|` operator.
 - `EnumKeyword` now uses a hash set to store values (improves performance).
 This means that it requires unique values.
 An `ArgumentException` will now be thrown if attempting to deserialize a schema with duplicate values inside an `enum`.
+- `ValidationContext.SchemaRoot` is now read-only.
+This is set by the initial call to `.Validate()` and shouldn't need to be set by the client.

 ## Added